sludovicdelys/TIL/README.md

 > SQLSTATE[42502]: Base table or view not found: 1146 Table 'laravel.movies' doesn't exist (`SQL: select * from 'movies'`).

-I created my database but they aren’t any tables 🗂 There’s no data !
+I created my database but they aren’t any tables.
 Hint : `SQL: select * from 'movies'`

 ### Executing Migrations

-It's time to execute migrations and populate my database 🪄 Let me look at the Laravel documentation 🤓 [Running Migrations](https://laravel.com/docs/8.x/migrations#running-migrations)
+It's time to execute migrations and populate my database 🪄 According to the Laravel documentation on [running migrations](https://laravel.com/docs/8.x/migrations#running-migrations) 🤓 I can use this command : `php artisan migrate`

+I don't have any errors popping up, but I don't have any data in my tables ! 🗂

+I have written a few seeders with fake data, but I would like to include real movies.